Abo7mood/C-sharp_projects/README.md

 # Multiple C# Projects Repository 💻
 Welcome to the repository for my multiple C# projects! ✨ This is a collection of small, beginner-friendly projects showcasing basic concepts and functionalities in C#.
 Explore, learn, and enjoy!

+# Solo Projects 🔥🔥🔥
+all of these projects has been done solo

 ## 🌟 Project List 🌟
 Here is a list of the projects included in this repository: